This page is about the AFFF lawsuits and where we are as we approach 2024.

 Studies by the International Agency for Research on Cancer (IARC) have concluded that individuals regularly exposed to PFAS chemicals have an increased risk of developing kidney, prostate, and testicular cancer.
 The American Cancer Society (ACS) has since identified PFAS as a human carcinogen in firefighting foam.
 Further research identified additional types of cancer that appear to be linked to AFFF exposure, including thyroid cancer, colon cancer, bladder cancer, and lymphoma.

 In AFFF lawsuits, plaintiffs typically allege that the manufacturers of AFFF foams failed to warn about the potential health risks associated with PFAS exposure and failed to take adequate steps to prevent environmental contamination.

 How does this happen?
 You do not need to explain how it happens to pass the Daubert standard required to get an AFFF lawsuit to trial.
 The exact mechanisms by which firefighting foam increases your cancer risk are still being studied, but several potential pathways have been suggested:

 - Genotoxicity: Some studies have suggested that PFAS chemicals can cause DNA damage, leading to mutations that increase cancer risk.

 - Hormonal disruption: PFAS chemicals have been shown to interfere with the endocrine system, altering the levels of hormones in the body.
 This hormonal disruption has been linked to an increased risk of certain cancers, such as breast and prostate cancer.

 - Immune system suppression: PFAS chemicals have been shown to suppress the immune system, potentially increasing cancer risk by reducing the body’s ability to fight off abnormal cells.

 - Increased oxidative stress: Some studies have suggested that PFAS exposure can increase oxidative stress in the body, leading to cellular damage and an increased risk of cancer.

-However it happens, this evidence showed that individuals with long-term occupational exposure to AFFF firefighting foam were at increased risk of developing cancer.
+When any fair person looks at this evidence, they see that individuals with long-term occupational exposure to AFFF firefighting foam were at increased risk of developing cancer.
+Period.